leventerguder/injavawetrust-aws-developer-exam/aws-certified-developer-official-study-guide-book/Chapter07-notes.md

 When you select AWS CodeCommit as the source provider, you must provide a repository name and branch.
 If you use AWS CodeCommit, it creates an Amazon CloudWatch Events rule and an IAM role to monitor the repository and branch for changes.

+### What Is AWS CodeBuild?

+AWS CodeBuild enables you to define the build environment to perform build tasks and the actual tasks that it will perform.
+AWS CodeBuild comes with prepackaged build environments for most common workloads and build tools (Apache Maven, Grade, and others), and it allows you to create custom environments for any custom tools or processes.

+### AWS CodeBuild Concepts

+AWS CodeBuild initiates build tasks inside a build project, which defines the environmental settings, build steps to perform, and any output artifacts.
+The build container’s operating system, runtime, and build tools make up the build environment.

+### Build Projects

+Build projects define all aspects of a build.
+This includes the environment in which to per- form builds, any tools to include in the environment, the actual build steps to perform, and outputs to save.

+### Build Specification (buildspec.yml)

+The buildspec.yml file can provide the build specification to your build projects in the AWS CodeBuild console, the AWS CLI, or the AWS SDK when you create the build project, or as part of your source repository in a YAML-formatted buildspec.yml file.

+### Artifacts

+The artifacts mapping specifies where AWS CodeBuild will place output artifacts, if any.

+### Cache

+If you configure caching for the build project, the cache map specifies which files to upload to Amazon S3 for use in subsequent builds.

+### Build Environments

+A build environment is a Docker image with a preconfigured operating system, programming language runtime, and any other tools that AWS CodeBuild uses to perform build tasks and communicate with the service, along with other metadata for the environment, such as the compute settings.

+### Builds

+When you initiate a build, AWS CodeBuild copies the input artifact(s) into the build environ- ment.
+AWS CodeBuild uses the build specification to run the build process, which includes any steps to perform and outputs to provide after the build completes.
+Build logs are made available to Amazon CloudWatch Logs for real-time monitoring.

+## AWS CodeBuild Service Limits

+- Build projects per region per account* 1000
+- Build timeout 8 hours
+- Concurrently running builds* 20

+# Using AWS CodeDeploy to Deploy Applications

+AWS CodeDeploy is a service that automates software deployments to a variety of compute services, such as Amazon EC2, AWS Lambda, and instances running on-premises.

+AWS CodeDeploy makes it easier for you to release new features rapidly, helps you avoid downtime through application deployment, and handles the complexity to update your applications.

+You can use AWS CodeDeploy to automate software deployments and eliminate the need for error-prone manual operations.

+## What Is AWS CodeDeploy?

+AWS CodeDeploy standardizes and automates deployments of any types of content or configuration to Amazon EC2 instances, on-premises servers, or AWS Lambda functions.

+Because of its flexibility, it is not restricted to deploy only application code, and it can perform various administrative tasks that are part of your deployment process.

+You can automate deployment of AWS CodeDeploy with AWS Lambda functions through traffic switching.

+## AWS CodeDeploy Concepts

+### Revision

+A revision is an artifact that contains both application files to deploy and an AppSpec configuration file.
+Application files can include compiled libraries, configuration files, installation packages, static media, and other content.

+When you deploy to AWS Lambda, a revision contains only the AppSpec file.
+It contains information about the functions to deploy, as well as the steps to validate that the deployment was successful.

+### Deployments

+A deployment is the process of copying content and executing scripts on instances in your deployment group.
+To accomplish this, AWS CodeDeploy performs the tasks outlined in the AppSpec configuration file.

+There are two types of deployments supported by AWS CodeDeploy: in-place and blue/green.

+**In-Place Deployments**

+In in-place deployments, revisions deploy to new infrastructure instead of an existing one.
+After deployment completes successfully, the new infrastructure gradually replaces old code in a phased rollout.
+After all traffic routes to the new infrastructure, you can keep the old code for review or discard it.

+On-premises instances do not support blue/green deployments.

+**Blue/Green Deployments**

+When you deploy to AWS Lambda functions, blue/green deployments publish new versions of each function, after which traffic shifting routes requests to the new function versions according to the deployment configuration that you define.

+### Stop Deployments

+You can stop deployments via the AWS CodeDeploy console or AWS CLI.
+If you stop deployments to Amazon EC2 on-premises instances, this can result in some deployment groups being left in an undesired deployment state.

+### Rollbacks

+AWS CodeDeploy achieves automatic rollbacks by redeploying the last working revision to any instances in the deployment group (this will generate a new deployment ID).

+By default, AWS CodeDeploy will not overwrite any files that were not created as part of a deployment.
+You can override this setting for new deployments.

+### Deployment Group

+A deployment group designates the Amazon EC2 on-premises instances that a revision deploys.
+When you deploy to AWS Lambda functions, this specifies what functions will deploy new versions.

+### Deploy to Amazon EC2 Auto Scaling Groups

+When you deploy to Amazon EC2 Auto Scaling groups, AWS CodeDeploy will automatically run the latest successful deployment on any new instances created when the group scales out.

+### Deployment Configuration

+You use deployment configurations to drive how quickly Amazon EC2 on-premises instances update by AWS CodeDeploy.
+You can configure deployments to deploy to all instances in a deployment group at once or subgroups of instances at a time, or you can create an entire new group of instances (blue/green deployment).

+## Amazon EC2 On-Premises Deployment Configurations

+When you deploy to Amazon EC2 on-premises instances, you can configure either in-place or blue/green deployments.

+**In-Place deployments**

+These deployments recycle currently running instances and deploy revisions on existing instances.

+**Blue/Green deployments**

+These deployments replace currently running instances with sets of newly created instances.